51st state: United Kingdom

 The United Kingdom has sometimes been called "the 51st state" due to the Special Relationship in United Kingdom–United States relations, particularly since the close cooperation between Franklin D. Roosevelt and Winston Churchill during World War II, and more recently during the premierships of Margaret Thatcher and Tony Blair.
 In the 1960s, prior to the accession of the United Kingdom to the European Economic Community (as it was then), Prime Minister Harold Wilson reportedly held informal discussions with US President Lyndon Johnson about the possibility of the UK becoming America's 51st state.

 In an April 5, 1999 article in Forbes, historian Paul Johnson proposed that, as an alternative to the European Union, the UK should become ten states (one each for Northern Ireland, Scotland, and Wales, with England divided into seven).
 He went on to suggest that then Canada (as one state per province), Australia, and New Zealand should also join this expanded United States.

 In a 2011 column in The Times, journalist David Aaronovitch joked that the UK should consider joining the United States as its 51st state, because Euroscepticism in the United Kingdom and Brexit would otherwise lead to terminal decline.
 He also made an alternative case that England, Scotland, and Wales should be three separate states, with Northern Ireland joining the Republic of Ireland and becoming an all-Ireland state.
 The UK band New Model Army released the song "51st State" in 1986.
 The lyrics facetiously refer to the "Star Spangled Union Jack" and describes the UK as culturally and politically dominated by the United States.
 The song "Heartland" by The The from the same year ends with the refrain "This is the 51st state of the U.S.A."

 Ukraine

-During the Russian invasion of Ukraine, Republican congresswoman Marjorie Taylor Greene controversially referred to Ukrainian president Volodymyr Zelenskyy as a "shadow president (of the United States)", remarking that Ukraine was also the "51st state" due to the "insane amount" of American support for Ukraine in the war.
+During the Russian invasion of Ukraine, Republican then-congresswoman Marjorie Taylor Greene controversially referred to Ukrainian president Volodymyr Zelenskyy as a "shadow president (of the United States)", remarking that Ukraine was also the "51st state" due to the "insane amount" of American support for Ukraine in the war.

 Australia

 In Australia, the term '51st state' is used to disparage the perceived invasion of American cultural or political influence.
+Australia's involvement in the U.S.-led invasion of Iraq led to some commentators asserting Australia was the '51st state'.In 2004, former Prime Minister Malcolm Fraser accused U.S. President George W. Bush of "treating Australia like the 51st state" after Bush criticized Mark Latham's proposal to withdraw Australian troops from Iraq.

+In August 2024, former Prime Minister Paul Keating accused the Labor Albanese government of turning Australia into a '51st state' or 'US protectorate' by maintaining the AUKUS military alliance with the United States.